inet-framework/docs/_sources/developers-guide/ch-ethernet.rst.txt

    it receives.
 It is currently not supported to dynamically connect/disconnect a MAC.

-   CRC checks are modeled by the :var:`bitError` flag of the packets.
+   FCS checks are modeled by the :var:`bitError` flag of the packets.
    Erronous packets are dropped by the MAC.